emaxerrno/goobly/docs/IntededUseCaseV1.md

 ## 2. Your code HAS to take advantage of the capabilities of your datastore

+If you don't you are missing out.
+The datastore of your choice made decisions for you.
+Replication, safety guarantees, RPC's, Serialization, quering interface, etc. Use them!
+Specially when it comes to a stremaing service, you will need to squish every single ounce of performance of every database.
+In fact, most will work against your use case:

+Temporal manipulations of data that are by definition lopsided.
+Either becase in practice one of your customers is *always* bigger than the others, usually by orders of magnitude.
+Or because you are using it to reason about timely operations which means that the server servicing those requests is doing all of the work for that time window.

+If you don't partition your data (user_id, site_id, etc) you risk and in every case/datastore I've used in productionn your crash them.
+If you think abstractly about what you are doing, datastores often act as 2 separate systems.

+They act as your queueing system as well as your key-value system.

+An example is when I was working with early versions of [Storm](storm.apache.org) I used the time qualifier/version on HBase to act as my versioning.
+I would then lower the versions of HBase to 2 and use Trident's transactional (often buggy) semantics to reason about money operations.

 ## 3. Because of the interface to the world is an IP:PORT

+Streaming engines are usually at odds with Globally visible datastores.
+Frist, well, they need to be globally visible as far as the streaming operators are conerned.
+Second, the streaming engine has absolutely zero clue wether the datastore is down or not.

+This manifests in the API of the programmer.
+Either the programmer has explicit access to tell the framework to *chill* for a second, or it throws an exception and the framework supervision strategies kick.

+It's not too hard to learn that this is a broken abstraction.
+It is first broken because an exception is not enough to know what to do.
+It's broken because you want to (as a framework author) unify the failure semantics for the programmer so that he can reason about them soundly.
+The natural thing to do in this case as far as a framework is concerned is to wait for a littlebit, try to re-spawn the task on a different machine and do this up to N times.
+If all else fail, go back and watch a movie.
+Come back on Monday and realize that you are missing 50 thousand dollars from your ad spend because the region server handling the requests was down, so only *part* of your topology is down.

 ## 4. Mesos/YARN - Obvi, Mesos! (durability primitives)

+This is very biased opinion and hoping to get feedback here from you.

+Frist, I've written 5 frameworks on top of Mesos.
+3 in scala/java and 2 in C++.
+I absolutely love the abstractions of an scheduler.
+It let's me elastically spawn minions to do real work and have pluggable supervision strategies.
+It gives me a single place to reason about how hardware relates to software.

+Say that you wanted to colocate your ad servers with your redis instances.
+Boom! you can now make that an invariant on your task launching DSL.

+Recently as part of [concord](concord.io) we are working to guarantee after launching tasks that the colocation of your services make sense.
+If you still have space in the machine, given some minor constraints of host diversification, place them in the same machine - less work for the network , etc.

+Now, why is mesos a good abstraction for goobly?
+Simple: with the 24 release, (i think earlier too) you now have access to durable and persistent volumes.
+This can potentially reduce the downtime of a failure as it separates execution (CPU & Task execution) from storage (NAS or whatever).
+So even if one of your tasks fails, you can easily recover from failure with minimal downtime.

 ## 5. [Kyle Kingsbury](Aphyr.com) has a cruel aparatus - Empirical failures of datastores FTW
 ## 6. Temporal nature of streams == specialized replicated state machines
 ## 7. Time sucks.